mvno/Okanshi/documentation/tutorial.md

 	}
 ```

+The main entities of the program is a *registry* which holds a set of monitors.
+A *poller* which with certain intervals will query the measurements of the monitors, and an *observer* that typically transports measurements to a receiver system that can do data analysis, draw graphs etc. In this case we print to the console to visually show that we are up and running.

-you should see measurements being collected and printed to the screen.
-The output resembles the following:
+The output when running this program resembles the following:

 ```